 - Battery Drainage: Leaving lights or accessories on when the engine is off can drain the battery.

-- Corrosion or Loose Connections: Corrosion on battery terminals or loose connections can lead to electrical issues.
+- Corrosion or Lose Connections: Corrosion on battery terminals or loose connections can lead to electrical issues.

 - Old or Faulty Battery: Over time, batteries deteriorate and lose their ability to hold a charge.